 Still adjusting to Daylight Savings Time, and decided to catch up on some bookmarked posts before Chrome bans me for having too many open […]

-Derek Hernquist is an Advisor Solutions Specialist at Motif Investing, Inc. where he helps Registered Investment Advisors develop more efficient ways to manage client portfolios.
+Derek Hernquist is a Regional Consultant at Adhesion Wealth Advisor Solutions, where he helps Registered Investment Advisors develop more efficient ways to manage client portfolios.
 A market junkie himself, he studies price action across multiple time More »

 - September 2014